eth-act/zkevm-benchmark-workload/crates/ere-hosts/README.md

 ### Input Source Configuration

-For `stateless-validator` benchmarks, the tool reads pre-generated fixture files from an input directory:
+For `stateless-validator` and `rlp-encoding-length` benchmarks, the tool reads pre-generated fixture files from an input directory:

 ```bash
 # Use default input directory (zkevm-fixtures-input/)